Geek-Tekina/DSA---Babbar---NOtes/greedy.md

 1. Minimum No. of coins -
     ```cpp
     i = coins.size() - 1;
+    // we know the biggest coin is the last one so that that as many as possible
+    res = v / coins[i]
+    v %= coins[i]
     while(v!=0)
         if(v >= coins[i])    ++res, v -= coins[v];
         else    --i;